 Trees provide many benefits for societal wellbeing, improving mental health, boosting immunity, and reducing aggression.
 Trees also lend beauty to the landscape and build community by serving as gathering places.
 This can be seen in action each spring, when thousands gather to visit the famous Yoshino Cherry Trees on the UW Quad.

 As magnificent as the collection of trees on the University of Washington campus may be, the UW Urban Forest is in decline.
-While some of these losses are related to aging trees, new insect and fungal pathogens, and climate change, the overwhelming majority of canopy loss on campus is the result of new development.
+While some of these losses are related to aging trees, insect and fungal pathogens, and climate change, the overwhelming majority of canopy loss on campus is the result of re-development and construction.
 A failure to prioritize canopy retention in the campus planning has resulted in canopy cover declines from 28% cover in 2016, to less than 24% cover today.

-Unfortunately, this means that UW has contributed to more development related canopy loss in Seattle than any other single entity in the last decade.
+Unfortunately, this means that UW has contributed to more construction related canopy loss in Seattle than just about any other single entity in the last decade.
 Further losses seem likely as the UW enters another phase of development and construction in the coming years.
-More thoughtful planning could offer an alternative future, where new campus buildings are not constructed at the expense of campus trees and the incredible benefits they provide to the students and community every single day!
+More thoughtful planning at the design stage could help offer an alternative future, where new campus buildings are not constructed at the expense of campus trees and the incredible benefits they provide to the students and community!